Posted 30 October 2015 by Keith Osborne

 What exactly is Shared Ownership?

 Shared Ownership is a government-backed part-rent/part-buy scheme for first-time buyers which offers an affordable alternative to buying a property on the open market.
+Also known as Part Rent Part Buy.

 How does it work?